globalavocado/testcrowd/README.md

 * a user name will be displayed next to each review
 * through a form, users are able to embed presentations or upload media to their projects
-* users can't review their own projects
 * users cannot endorse their own reviews
+* project owners can't review their own projects
+* project owners cannot endorse reviews on their own project
+* a superuser, who can manage access levels for users & project owners through a dashboard
 * users can log in with Twitter
-* notification system for project owner
+* notification system for project owners